Taco Casserole with Fritos

 unbaked taco casserole topped with shredded cheese in a white casserole dish.

-Remove from the oven and top with shredded lettuce and chopped tomato.
+Bake the casserole for 25 minutes at 350°F. Then remove from the oven and top with shredded lettuce and chopped tomato.
 Serve!

 taco casserole topped with lettuce and tomato in a white casserole dish.

-Variations
+Variations and Substitutions

 • Don’t like olives?
-Just omit them!
+Just leave them out.

 Leftover Taco Casserole with Fritos can be kept in the refrigerator, covered, for up to 4 days.
 Reheat the leftovers in the microwave or in the oven.